Can You Bring Bluetooth Speakers on a Plane? (2025 Guide)

 We hope you love the products we recommend!
 Just so you know, we may collect a share of sales or other compensation from the links on this page.
 Thank you, if you use our links, we really appreciate it!

-TSA and Airline Rules for Bluetooth Speakers
+TSA & FAA Rules for Bluetooth Speakers

 “Speakers are allowed in carry-on and checked baggage.” — TSA.gov